The all-encompassing guide to cyber resilience

 Review and update your policy regularly

 Cyber risks and business needs can change rapidly.
-That being the case, it's essential to review and update your cyber insurance policy regularly to ensure that it remains appropriate for your organization's current needs.
+That being the case, reviewing and updating your cyber insurance policy regularly is essential to ensure that it remains appropriate for your organization's current needs.

 Check out Delinea’s Cyber Insurance Readiness Checklist